Elton John Band: Career

-By the end of the first leg of the tour on 18 March 2019, Farewell Yellow Brick Road tour had grossed over $125 million and won a Billboard Music Award in the category Top Rock Tour.
+By the end of the first leg of the tour on 18 March 2019, the Farewell Yellow Brick Road tour grossed over $125 million and won a Billboard Music Award in the category Top Rock Tour.
 The leg in Oceania became the highest-grossing tour of 2020, ending right before the tour was put on hiatus in 2020 and 2021 due to the COVID-19 pandemic.
 In January 2022, the tour had resumed and the dates for 2020 and 2021 were rescheduled to 2022 and 2023.
 It was also announced by Olsson that the members of the band would wear masks and have tests every two days during the tour.
 Two gigs in Dallas were postponed after John tested positive for COVID-19 and began experiencing mild symptoms from the disease.
 These Dallas gigs were resumed after John made a full recovery from the virus.
 John and his band toured across the UK and Europe (including gigs at Liverpool and Watford) throughout early 2022, and did three consecutive gigs at Dodger Stadium in late 2022.
 On 2 December 2022 John announced the final leg of the UK tour would be headlining Glastonbury festival in 2023, saying "There is no more fitting way to say goodbye to my British fans".
-The tour is scheduled to conclude following a performance at Stockholm on 8 July 2023.
-John has said that he will only perform in small venues after the Farewell Yellow Brick Road tour concludes.
+The tour concluded following a performance at Stockholm on 8 July 2023, and became the highest-grossing concert tour of all time up to that point.
+John has said that he will now only perform in small venues.